rvdende/drone2/README.md

 More detailed documentation to follow shortly including pinout diagram.
 Alternatively have a look in libraries for the motor control and receiver code to see or change pinouts.

-A lot of source is from `https://github.com/AeroQuad/AeroQuad` big thanks goes out to kha.
+A lot of source is from `https://github.com/AeroQuad/AeroQuad` big thanks goes out to @kh4.

 Hardware
 =========